Cala Varques: How to get there and all its secrets

 In today’s article we explain how to get to Cala Varques and give you relevant information about this Mediterranean paradise.
 Keep reading!

-Cala Varques is one of the natural and virgin coves on the island of Mallorca with a length of approximately 70 metres and a width of 50 metres.
-It is true that in recent years with the rise of social networks and the susequent rise in popularity of this cove, Cala Varques has lost a certain amount of its desert-island-like charm.
+In recent years with the rise of social networks and the susequent rise in popularity of this cove, Cala Varques has lost a certain amount of its desert island-like charm.
 We believe that the demolition of the beach bar was to try to reduce its popularity and discourage such a large amount of visitors.

 One of the attractions of Cala Varques apart from its remote location is the landscape that surrounds it.
 This beach is a small sea inlet surrounded by a lush pine forest and rocks.
 It is a beach of fine white sand.
 As many virgin beaches are, it is popular with nudist bathers.